signalfx/signalfx-dotnet-tracing/docs/README.md

 ## License

-The SignalFx Tracing Library is a redistribution of the [.NET Tracer for Datadog APM](https://github.com/DataDog/dd-trace-dotnet).
+The SignalFx Instrumentation for .NET is a redistribution of the [.NET Tracer for Datadog APM](https://github.com/DataDog/dd-trace-dotnet).
 It is licensed under the terms of the Apache Software License version 2.0.
 For more details, see [the license file](../LICENSE).